CMQNordic/Web-Dev-Cheatsheet/README.md

  - __Node.js & Npm__: Build in runtime environment for JavaScript with corresponding package manager.
  - __JavaScript:__ Supported language used for web development.
  - __TypeScript__: Supported language that adds strict typing syntax to JavaScript.
- - __Emmet__: Short text snippets that autogenerate pieces of HTML or CSS code.
+ - __Emmet__: Short text snippets that auto-generate pieces of HTML or CSS code.
  - __IntelliSense__: Editing features including code completion, parameter info and quick lookups.
  - __Extensions:__ Integrated marketplace for a large variety of extensions that expand functionality of VSCode.
 - __GIT:__  Integrated support for Git with handy graphical interface for most common functions.